 And then Ferrell/Bush asks for a moment of silence to honor the dead.
 But that’s not Bush’s voice any more.
 That’s Will Ferrell.
 Bush treated the troops under his command like offal during his empire-building gone awry, his contempt for them illustrated quite clearly, from his flippant saluting style to nonchalantly sending them off to die for Dick Cheney’s Halliburton-sized wallet.

 The real Bush never said those words with as much acting finesse as Ferrell.
 What this little interlude does is bring to light the sobering fact – a little too sobering – that the 43rd president of the United States was a lying, unfeeling, ignorant monster.
 And ironically, this truism of incognizance, which is the bread and butter of this act, when highlighted so gravely – ruins the act.

 It’s as if Ferrell has done all this skewering with respect and love.

-Ferrell’s brother, Patrick, plays Bush’s dancing Secret Service agent; Pia Glenn plays Condoleeza in a stripper-dance cameo where Bush admits his aching love for her; Michael Delaney plays an audience plant who eventually throws a shoe at Bush.
+Ferrell’s brother, Patrick, plays Bush’s dancing Secret Service agent; Pia Glenn plays Condoleeza Rice in a stripper-dance cameo where Bush admits his aching love for her; Michael Delaney plays an audience plant who eventually throws a shoe at Bush.
 And Ferrell does some good stand-up ad-libbing when he gives audience members nicknames suited to their jobs.